james-sciortino/dna-get-interface-report/readme.txt

-# DNA-GetInterfaceReport
+# DNA-Get-Interface-Report
-This script is for the Cisco DNA Center Platform and Cisco Catalyst 9300 and 9400 Switches only.
-It might work on 3850 switches.
+This code is for the Cisco DNA Center Platform and has been tested on following Cisco Catalyst 9300 and 9400 switch models: **C9300L-48UXG-4X, C9300-48UXM, C9410R**

-It utilizes two DNA Center APIs: 'Get Device by ID' and 'Get Interface info by Id' This script is intended for network engineers tasked with providing interfaces reports on a per-switch basis.
+This code is intended for network engineers tasked with providing interfaces reports on a per-switch basis.

+Note:
+- You can update regular expressions within the code to get more accurate reports on different model types.
+- This code utilizes three DNA Center APIs: 'Get Token', 'Get Device by ID' and 'Get Interface info by Id'
-A .CSV file can be generated for management.
+- A .CSV file will be generated at the end of this script.

 # Summary
-Site-tags on the C9800 Wireless Controller Platform serve the following purposes:
-1. Define if an AP is configured for Local Mode or Flexconnect mode, and also contains the AP Join Profile and Flex Profile that is applied to the AP.
-2. Include attributes that are specific to the physical site.
-For example, the list of primary APs for efficient upgrade is a part of a site-tag.
-3. Used as a AAA RADIUS attribute in Cisco ISE, particularly to differentiate authorization results for wireless clients associating to different APs.
+This code is particularly useful when you need to output a report of available interfaces across multiple switches.

+For example, imagine the following:
+- You have a campus building that currently has five switches.
+- The business plans to add additional cubicles and users to each floor.
+- The network team needs to properly plan and budget for increase port density per floor.

+Run this to generate a .CSV report of interface utilizaton for each switch to properly plan and budget the network expansion with the following details:
+- Count of UP Access Ports
+- Count of UP Module Ports (or, Uplinks)
+- Count of Total UP Ports
+- Count of Total DOWN  Ports
+- Count of Total Ports

 # How it works
-This Python code intends to accomplish the following tasks:
+This code intends to accomplish the following tasks:
 - Step 1.
-Identify all Device IDs based on a comma-seperated list of hostnames (provided at the terminal)
+Call the DNA Center API **Authentication API** with your DNA Center IP address, username, and password to generate an auth-x token for subsequent API calls.(*note: DNA parameters must be updated in config.py*)
 - Step 2.
-Iterate through all Device IDs.
-Identify all *available* interfaces, all *down* interfaces, and all *up* interfaces ( excluding Bluetooth, Management, and App interfaces).
+Call the DNA Center API **Get Device list** to identify all Device UUIDs based on a comma-seperated list of hostnames (*note: device list parameter must be updated in config.py*).
 - Step 3.
+Iterate through all Device IDs and identify all *available* interfaces, all *down* interfaces, and all *up* interfaces ( excluding Bluetooth, Management, and App interfaces, etc.)
-Leverage regex to parse specific interface reports for access ports and module ports, depending on the switch model.
+- Step 3.
+Leverage regex to generate specific interface reports for access ports and module ports, depending on the switch series.
 - Step 4.
-Output a PrettyTable report for each switch.
+Output a PrettyTable report of the analysis on your terminal.
-- Step 5. *Optional* Output a .CSV file report with with additional switch info, which can be provided to management.
+- Step 5.
+Generate a .CSV file report with with additional switch info, which can be shared with management.

-For Fabric Enabled or Non-Fabric Enabled Switches:
-This code is particularly useful when you need to output a report of available interfaces across multiple switches.
-For example, if you have a campus building that currently has five floors -- and two Catalyst 9300 switches per floor.
-Management expects that the business will add additional cubicles and users to each floor, and needs port density report for the building on a per-floor basis.
-Run this code to generate the current utilization report.

 # How to use
 1. Update "config.py" with your DNA information, including hostname, port, username, password, and comma-seperated list of switch hostnames.